 - jasmine rice

 - Prepare your veggies.
-Dice your onion, mince your garlic, slice bell pepper, quarter zucchini and set aside.
+Dice your onion, mince your garlic, grate ginger and dice aubergine.

 - Into a large skillet add your olive oil over medium heat.
-Add garlic and onion and cook until soft and fragrant.
+Add garlic and onion and cook until soft and fragrant, about 2-3 minutes.

-- Now add your spices: curry powder, salt, paprika, cumin, coriander, pepper and ginger.
+- Now add the spices: curry powder, salt, paprika, cumin, coriander, pepper and ginger.
 Cook spices for one minute stirring continuously.

-- Now add your coconut milk, lime juice, crushed tomatoes and chickpeas and stir to incorporate together.
+- Next add coconut milk, lime juice, crushed tomatoes and chickpeas and stir to incorporate together.

-- Add your bell pepper and zucchini and simmer for 15-20 minutes until veggies are tender.
+- Add your aubergine and simmer over medium heat for 15-20 minutes until tender, stirring occasionally.
 While your curry is simmering you can prepare your toppings and rice.

-- Add spinach to the pan and simmer until spinach is wilted.
+- Next add spinach to the pan and simmer until wilted.

 - Serve over rice topped with sliced avocado, chopped cilantro and a squeeze of fresh lime.

-- I generally make this curry without any added heat so I can serve it to my son.
+- I generally make this curry without any added heat.
 You can add cayenne or fresh red pepper to spice this dish up.
 If you decide to use fresh pepper I would add it when you cook your garlic and onion.
 If you use cayenne you can add it in with the rest of the spices.

 - Depending on where you shop the ounces in your coconut milk, chickpea and tomato cans may vary slightly.
 You just want them to all be about the same volume.